How Much Does It Cost to Bring a Dog to Australia?

 Cost of remaining tests and 3 vet consultations (USA): $1537 AUD (2018)

 Once you have a rabies titre test and declaration completed for your dog, the next cost of bringing your dog to Australia is the cost of an import permit.
-This needs to be done at least 42 days in advance (ideally earlier!), on the Australian Biosecurity Import Conditions website, and is valid for up to 12 months, or until the rabies titre test expires.
+This needs to be done on the Australian Biosecurity Import Conditions website, and is valid for up to 12 months, or until the rabies titre test expires.

 There is a discounted rate for multiple animals in the same consignment.
-The latest fees are listed here.
+The latest fees and further details are listed here.
+Typically, most permits are assessed within 20-40 business days, but it may take longer.

 Familiarise your dog with their crate as soon as possible